When Do I Need to Get a Colonoscopy?

 COLON CANCER SCREENINGS CAN BE LIFE SAVING.
 IS IT TIME FOR YOURS?

-Over 140,000 new cases of colorectal cancer are diagnosed each year, making it the third most common type of cancer and the second-leading cause of cancer-related death in the United States.
+Over 140,000 new cases of colorectal, or colon cancer are diagnosed each year, making it the third most common type of cancer and the second-leading cause of cancer-related death in the United States.
 However, when detected in its early stages, colon cancer is very treatable.
-That's why it's important to have regular colon cancer screenings — even when you have no symptoms.
+That's why it's important to have regular colon cancer screenings — even when you are not experiencing any digestive issues or have any symptoms.

 Colon Cancer by the Numbers